gfbai/speech_recognition/README.md

 ## Trouble shooting

-The following are some hints for SDK trouble shooting:
+Hints for SDK trouble shooting:
-* SDK generates logs when it runs, you can examine the logs to get clues
+* SDK generates logs when it runs.
+So you can examine the logs to get clues
 * You can get more detailed logs by invoking *mobvoi_set_vlog_level()*
   * Invoking mobvoi_set_vlog_level(3) also saves the received PCM audio streams to *.mobvoi/audio_dump/record.pcm*